Age Groups: 0-7 | 7-13

 Grant Sponsor: Woolworths

-Located in a suburb of Perth, Joondalup Education Support Centre (ELC) specialises in education for students with special needs.
-The ELC shares a campus with Joondalup Primary School.
+Located in a suburb of Perth, Joondalup Education Support Centre (ESC) specialises in education for students with special needs.
+The ESC shares a campus with Joondalup Primary School.
 They have Sustainability Plan and activities involving both schools working collaboratively with the Sustainability Coordinator.

 The schools believe that sustainability is at the heart of all we do for now and in the future.
 With this in mind, they already had a permaculture organic vegetable garden, worm farms, rainwater tanks, compost system and various other reduce and reuse and recycling programs run by the students, staff and community.

-To enhance their sustainability program and help students interact with cultures in the broader society, in particular the local Moorditj Noongar, the ELC wanted to create an Indigenous Bush Tucker Garden.
+To enhance their sustainability program and help students interact with cultures in the broader society, in particular the local Moorditj Noongar, the ESC wanted to create an Indigenous Bush Tucker Garden.

 To accomplish this, they were thrilled when they were successful with their application for a Woolworths Junior Landcare Grant that they received in early 2019.